ghc-proposals/ghc-proposals/committee.rst

 Any member of the committee is free to step down at any time.
 Doing so causes a nomination process to begin (if the resulting size of the committee would be less than nine).
+Member(s) selected to the committee in this process serve a full three-year term.

 There are two exceptions to the three-year term rule for two "key members" of the committee: in recognition of